What Is a Birth Injury?

 Periventricular Leukomalacia (PVL)

-Periventricular leukomalacia is a form of brain damage affecting infants, primarily involving the brain’s white matter near the ventricles.
+This form of brain damage affecting infants primarily involves the brain’s white matter near the ventricles.
+The area is crucial for controlling movements and transmitting nerve signals.

-This area is crucial for controlling movements and transmitting nerve signals.
-PVL can result from inadequate blood flow or oxygen to the brain and is sometimes linked to premature birth.
+Periventricular leukomalacia can result from inadequate blood flow or oxygen to the brain and is sometimes linked to premature birth.

 Symptoms vary but often include spastic movements, vision issues, and learning difficulties.
 While there’s no cure, treatments focus on managing symptoms and improving quality of life.